 I had a slight panic moment the other day when I realized (while drinking my pregnancy tea) that I will have a newborn in a month or so (nesting is now in hyperdrive).

-This time, I’m prepared ahead of time as I’ve mixed up a batch of nursing mom tea to have on hand when this little one makes an entrance.
-I’ve also been busy getting my birth kit in order, eating dates (I’ll keep you posted on that one!), obsessively cleaning (nesting for the win!) and optimizing all of these factors to help make labor easier!
+This time, I’ve prepared ahead of time as I’ve mixed up a batch of nursing mom tea to have on hand when this little one makes an entrance.
+I’ve also been busy getting my birth kit in order, eating dates (I’ll keep you posted on that one!), obsessively cleaning (nesting for the win!), and optimizing all of these factors to help make labor easier!

 Nursing Mom Tea

-To the extent possible, it is important to get enough sleep during pregnancy and breastfeeding, eat a nutrient dense diet, and nourish the body in other ways.
-I’ve found that this is often easier said than done, especially when you have other children too, but since breastfeeding is often done sitting down, it is a great time to hydrate and replenish.
+Having a baby is a couple years of wonderful exhaustion, and while it is easy to focus on the beautiful baby, it is also important for us as moms to nourish and support our own bodies during this physically taxing time.
+To the extent possible, it is important to get enough sleep during pregnancy and breastfeeding, eat a nutrient-dense diet, and nourish the body in other ways.
+I’ve found that this is often easier said than done, especially when you have other children too, but since breastfeeding is often done sitting down it is a great time to hydrate and replenish.

 This tea has a combination of beneficial ingredients to help nourish the body and support adequate milk supply: